Enver Cagri Izgu

 Supported through the Women in Science and Engineering Program.

 Anuva is currently pursuing a bachelor’s degree in biotechnology in the Rutgers School of Environmental and Biological Sciences.
 She will be working with us as a project SUPER student aiming to gain experience in scientific research.
-Anuva has a long-term interest in clinical research and advancing the treatment of genetic diseases.
+Anuva has a long-term interest in clinical research and the treatment of genetic diseases.
 She enjoys painting and backpacking.

 Alumni